IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - ex adventurer, disabled in final battle against a worshipper of the Golden Lord (Giltstern)
 	- was in same party as Edith (orc ranger)
 - Heavily attached to his establishment, represents stability after a life of unrest.
 A little complacent
-- Saved Giltstern's relative back when he was adventuring - wrangled a deal out of Giltstern to get coffee imports at good prices.
+- Saved Giltstern from a Kraken in his adventuring days - wrangled a deal out of Giltstern to get coffee imports at good prices.
 	- Doesn't rly want to let anyone know of connection with Giltstern for fear of seeming pro-Kevara.
 	- Hopes the political unrest won't get that bad, fear of losing coffee trade
 - Kind of friends with Zora but has recently been frustrated with her - or he's helped orin stash something here?